Maher4Ever/wdm/README.md

 # Windows Directory Monitor (WDM)

-Windows Directory Monitor (WDM) is a library which can be used to monitor directories for changes.
+Windows Directory Monitor (WDM) is a thread-safe ruby library which can be used to monitor directories for changes on Windows.

 It's mostly implemented in C and uses the Win32 API for a better performance.

-**Note:** This is still a work in progress, so it's not advisable to use it yet in anything (unless you are testing it, which is very much appreciated :)).

-TODO:

-- Fix all the TODO's in the source.
-- ~~Enable watching subdirectories.~~
-- ~~Add options to the `watch` method.~~
-- ~~Provide info about the change in the callback.~~
-- ~~Convert \ to / in paths.~~
-- ~~Don't allow directories to be watched while the monitor is running.~~
-- ~~Check if the passed direcoty exists.~~
-- ~~Convert passed directories to absolute paths.~~

 ## Installation

-Add this line to your application's Gemfile:
+If you are using Bundler, add the following line to your application's Gemfile:

     gem 'wdm'